Electronica 2018 Round Up

 Wow what a week!
 I think I’ve just about recovered from the mega exhibition that is Electronica.
 It definitely lives up to its status as the biggest electronics show in the world, with the final figures totalling over 80,000 visitors through the doors to see more than 3,100 exhibitors.

-For the first time the show used 17 halls spanning a total 190,000 m2, even my fitbit gave up half way through the week, but I’m pretty sure I averaged around 22,000 steps a day – I’m sure that wasn’t the highest step count recorded at Electronica.
-Steps aside, it’s one of the best exhibitions for visitors to come and see products all in one place, talk to experts and get a sense for what is happening in our industry.
+For the first time the show used 17 halls spanning a total 190,000m², even my Fitbit gave up half way through the week, but I’m pretty sure I averaged around 22,000 steps a day – I’m sure that wasn’t the highest step count recorded at Electronica.
+Steps aside, it’s one of the best exhibitions for visitors to come and see products all in one place, talk to experts and get a sense of what is happening in our industry.

 This year we decided to bring a bit of home with us to Munich and to our guests.
-Inspired by the Hampshire based Bombay Sapphire gin distillery, Harwin served some amazing gin cocktails on the stand – I know that sounds biased, and it is, but for a city known for its beer there were a lot of empty gin glasses collected.
+Inspired by the Hampshire-based Bombay Sapphire gin distillery, Harwin served some amazing gin cocktails on the stand – I know that sounds biased, and it is, but in a city known for its beer there were a lot of empty gin glasses collected.

-Here are some of my favourite pictures from the show:
+Here are some of my favorite pictures from the show: